Staff brainstorming and planning begins.

 This project features a $3 million allocation from the 2007 Better Denver Bonds program to renovate the Bonfils-Stanton Gallery on Level 1 of the Martin Building.
-Thanks to the voters of Denver, the museum also received $35.5 million from the Our Denver General Obligation Bond.
+Thanks to the voters of Denver, the museum also received $35.5 million from the Elevate Denver General Obligation Bond, approved by city voters in November 2017.
 The museum is matching each public bond dollar with three privately raised dollars.

 Have there been any major cost overruns, or are you still on budget and on time?